sledge1977/RipStation/README.md

 At the top of `rip_station.py` you can adjust some constants:

 - `BASE_OUTPUT_DIR`: The root folder where ripped files are stored.
+The script sets a default based on your OS (`/home/jens/Videos` on Linux, `C:\Users\<YourUser>\Videos` on Windows).
 Each movie or series gets its own subfolder.
-- `MAKEMKV_CMD`: Path to the `makemkvcon` command if it is not on your system PATH.
+- `MAKEMKV_CMD`: Path to the `makemkvcon` command.
+On Windows, this is detected automatically.
+On Linux, it's assumed to be in the PATH.
+You can hardcode a specific path here if needed.

 ---